Grants Portal

 Register

-Please plan to submit your application well before 5pm!
-Late applications due to technical difficulties or any other reason are not accepted.
+Please plan to submit your application well before the 5pm deadline in case of technical difficulties or other issues.
 The grants portal is often slower to load as the deadline approaches.

 Look for an email on this date, sent to the email you used to log into the grants portal.
 The email will be sent by administrator@grantinterface.com, so please make sure to add this address to your safe sender list.

-Grant payments will be sent once you’ve signed your award letter.
+Grant payments will be sent once you’ve signed your grant agreement.

 When all funded activities/expenses must take place